tjiagoM/stochastic-YOLO/README.md

 This repository follows the structure of the original repository, with some changes:

- * `cgf`: Where all the (Darknet) configuration files, all from the original repository.
+ * `cgf`: Where all the (Darknet) configuration files are.
 For this repository in specific, `yolov3-custom.cfg` and `yolov3-mcdropXX.cfg` are the ones added.
- * `cocoapi` and `pdq_evaluation`: git submodules with the external packages as defined in previous section
+ * `cocoapi` and `pdq_evaluation`: git submodules with the external packages as defined in previous section.
  * `data`: configuration files for information about the data used in the different scripts.
 For this repository, we are mostly using `coco2017.data` for the COCO 2017 dataset.
 We included an extra key named `instances_path` which is not present in the `.data` files from the original Ultalytics' repository.
  * `output`: Mostly temporary output files from different runs.
  * `results`: The CSVs with the metrics calculated from `pdq_evaluation/evaluate.py`.
 Decision of having one CSV in separate for each model and corruption/severity was due to flexibility in calling parallel evaluation scripts.
- * `scripts`: some bash scripts to run over the terminal for several python tasks
+ * `scripts`: some bash scripts to run over the terminal for several python tasks.
- * `weights`: Folder with trained models
+ * `weights`: Folder with trained models.

 ## Overall commands

 ### Training from scratch on COCO 2017

-To train from scratch yolov3, with image size input of 416x416 (defined in yolov3-custom.cfg), including scaling of images in the train/test set for 100 epochs:
+To train YOLOv3 from scratch, with image size input of 416x416 (defined in `yolov3-custom.cfg`), including scaling of images in the train set for 100 epochs:

 ```bash
 python train.py --data data/coco2017.data --epochs 100 --batch-size 20 --name coco2017_scratch --weights '' --cfg cfg/yolov3-custom.cfg --img-size 416
 ```

-After these 100 epochs, and given we passed a `--name` flag, there will be a file in the root repository with the evolution of the training metrics named `results_coco2017_scratch.txt`.
+After these 100 epochs, and given we passed a `--name` flag, there will be a file in the `output/` folder with the evolution of the training metrics named `results_coco2017_scratch.txt`.

 We further trained the model for another 100 epochs:
 ```bash
 python train.py --data data/coco2017.data --epochs 200 --batch-size 20 --name coco2017_scratch_round2 --weights weights/last_coco2017_scratch.pt --cfg cfg/yolov3-custom.cfg --img-size 416
 ```

+The same process was used to train the five different YOLOv3's for the Ensemble.
+The commands used for that are inside the `scripts/` folder: `train_ensembles.sh` and `train_ensembles_round2.sh`

 ### Evaluating previous model